-The arrival of the global pandemic had the unique consequence of further quashing demand in some semiconductor end markets while catalyzing it in others.
-The automotive sector was the most notorious example of the former as buyers canceled orders, while anything associated with remote work and the digitization of the global economy – cloud computing, laptops, gaming consoles and Wi-Fi routers – exemplified the latter.
+The arrival of the global pandemic had the unique consequence of further quashing demand in some semiconductor end markets while catalysing it in others.
+The automotive sector was the most notorious example of the former as buyers cancelled orders, while anything associated with remote work and the digitisation of the global economy – cloud computing, laptops, gaming consoles and Wi-Fi routers – exemplified the latter.

 By the time demand returned for cars and other products used outside the home, the order books of raw materials providers and chip foundries were already full.
 To make matters worse, a series of idiosyncratic disruptions along the supply chain further hindered capacity.
 The stark reality is that it took two years for the semi ecosystem to slip into such a deficit and it may take almost that long for it to claw itself out.

-A confluence of factors has resulted in the industry unable to meet skyrocketing chip demand in the wake of commercial activity rebounding and the digitization of the global economy accelerating.
+A confluence of factors has resulted in the industry unable to meet skyrocketing chip demand in the wake of commercial activity rebounding and the digitisation of the global economy accelerating.